 Enrolling Boys from Calhoun, Georgia, Safe Harbor is Boarding School in Florida with Year-Round Education

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-In addition to all aspects of boating and seamanship, we offer vocational training in a number of topics, such as carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.
+In addition to all aspects of boating and seamanship, we offer vocational training in a number of topics, such as carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.

 Normal high school takes place year-round and can be accelerated, giving students a chance to catch up wherever they may be lagging academically.
 Boys who graduate Safe Harbor receive a Florida high school diploma, and a lot of them go on to colleges of their choice.